 VISITING & TASTING

-SEVEN DISTINCT WINERIES
+SIX DISTINCT WINERIES

 EACH WITH A PASSION FOR MAKING GREAT WINE

-Discover one of Washington’s best kept secrets at seven boutique wineries on Bainbridge Island.
+Discover one of Washington’s best kept secrets at six boutique wineries on Bainbridge Island.
 Bainbridge Island is a short 35 minute ferry ride from Seattle and is an easy drive from Kitsap County and beyond.

 Each winery has a passion for making great wine with handcrafted style.
 The wines of Bainbridge Island are produced in limited quantity using some of the finest grapes grown on Bainbridge Island and Eastern Washington.
 Each winery is unique and provides a truly one of a kind tasting experience.